-Before we look at the bugs themselves, let's look at eating habits.
+If you feed bugs or maintain bugs to degrade waste, this can be considered part of the A/S. Before we look at the bugs themselves, let us look at eating habits.
 Have you ever met a person who was a picky eater?